 What is the E-G-G?

 The EFIC-Grünenthal-Grant (E-G-G) is a research grant scheme awarded by the European Pain Federation EFIC and generously sponsored by the pharmaceutical company Grünenthal GmbH.
-These biennial grants totalling € 200,000 are supporting young scientists early in their career to carry out innovative clinical pain research in any member country of the European Pain Federation EFIC®.
+These biennial grants totaling € 200,000 are supporting young scientists early in their career to carry out innovative clinical pain research in any member country of the European Pain Federation EFIC®.
 Individual research grants are valued at up to € 40,000 per project for a duration of up to two years.
 Research Grants are intended for clinical and human experimental pain research including innovative educational initiatives aimed at improving diagnosis and treatment of pain.
-Research proposals on animals, computer simulations, cell lines etc. will not be considered.
+Research proposals on animals, computer simulations, cell lines, etc. will not be considered.
 The decision on awarding grants is made independently by a sub-group of the Research Committee of the European Pain Federation EFIC®.

 December 2021 – Announcement of winners

 The winners of the E-G-G will be invited to the congress of the European Pain Federation, where they will be acknowledged in the plenary hall of the Opening Ceremony of the EFIC® Congress

 How to apply